Environmental Management System

 In 2015, the revised Environmental Policy was approved by the Gazprom Management Committee’s Resolution.
 The necessity for revision arose in light of the Company’s expanding geographic reach and increasing business diversification, as well as the changes in the national environmental legislation.
-The new Environmental Policy outlines the additional responsibilities for ensuring environmental safety during development operations on the continental shelf and in the Russian Arctic, as well as for minimizing adverse environmental impacts, including impacts on highly vulnerable and specially protected natural areas.
+The new Environmental Policy outlines the additional responsibilities for ensuring environmental safety during hydrocarbon development operations on the continental shelf and in the Russian Arctic, as well as for minimizing adverse environmental impacts, including impacts on highly vulnerable and specially protected natural areas.

 Gazprom’s Working Group for EMS Improvement is a permanent body responsible for ensuring a comprehensive approach to and coordination of environmental management efforts across the Company’s structural units.

-|Corporate environmental target||Subsidiaries covered by EMS||Changes against 2011 baseline|
+|Corporate environmental target||Subsidiaries covered by EMS||Target attainment|

-|Reduction of methane emissions (during gas transmission system repairs)||All natural gas transportation subsidiaries||Down by 5 per cent|
+|Reduction of methane emissions (during repair works at gas transportation facilities)||All natural gas transportation subsidiaries||Reduced by 13.1 per cent|

-|Reduction of specific nitrogen oxide emissions||All natural gas transportation subsidiaries||Down by 15 per cent|
+|Reduction of specific nitrogen oxide emissions||All natural gas transportation subsidiaries||Reduced by 5.0 per cent|

-|Reduction of polluted and insufficiently treated waste water into surface water bodies||All subsidiaries||Down by 23.9 per cent|
+|Reduction of polluted and insufficiently treated waste water into surface water bodies||All subsidiaries||Down by 28.2 per cent|

-|Reduction of disposed waste||All subsidiaries||Down by 18 per cent|
+|Reduction of disposed waste||All subsidiaries||Down by 52.9 per cent|

-|Reduction of payments for excess emissions||All subsidiaries||Down by 54.7 per cent|
+|Reduction of payments for excess emissions||All subsidiaries||Reduced by 7.5 per cent|

-|Reduction of specific energy consumption for own technological needs||All natural gas transportation subsidiaries||Down by 24.6 per cent|
+|Reduction of specific fuel and energy consumption for own technological needs||All natural gas transportation subsidiaries||Reduced by 0.4 per cent|

-Efforts aimed at improving environmental awareness and culture among staff are integral to successful environmental management.
-In 2011–2015, upward of 42,000 people received environmental training within Gazprom Group.
+In 2015–2019, over 43,000 people received environmental training within the Gazprom Group.
 In addition, Gazprom holds competitions among the environmental units and experts of its subsidiaries.